 If the four of them were going to set up an elaborate stunt to eliminate a security risk, mightn’t they have been just bright enough to build in at least some degree of safeguard?
 For themselves, even if not for Snape?

 After all.
 We don’t know what kind of dog Sirius turns into.
 Just that he’s large, and black, and shaggy.
 And “shaggy” doesn’t necessarily mean an exceptionally long coat.
+A wolf can have a fairly heavy coat.
 The real issue is what do his ears look like, and that we can't be certain of.
 He is frequently mistaken for a Grim.
 But “Grim” is not a recognized breed of dog.
-Most spectral dogs in folklore are identified as hounds, but we don't know how closely Rowling is adhereing to folklore.
-Rowling has rather carefully avoided identifying Padfoot with any definite breed of dog, so he would probably have had a fairly generic configuration of a dog, although a large one, and, after all, all dogs descend from wolves.
+Most spectral dogs in folklore are identified as hounds, but in this case, we don't know how closely Rowling is adhereing to folklore.
+Rowling has rather carefully avoided identifying Padfoot as any definite breed of dog, so he would probably have had a fairly generic configuration for a dog, although a large one, and, after all, all dogs descend from wolves.

 For that matter, does Transfiguration even work on Anamagi when in their animal forms?
-Changing the shape of an Animagus dog's ears certainly ought not to offer any more insumountable problem than changing the shape of a human's ears (which is certainly possible).
+Changing the shape of an Animagus dog's ears certainly ought not to offer any more insumountable problem than changing the shape of a human's ears (which is certainly doable, given all the folktales of people ending up with asses ears).
 On the other hand, Ron’s spell to turn Scabbers yellow was a dismal failure.
 But, then, we don't know whether that was even a legitimate spell.
 (I mean, really, how many spells in any of the kids’ classes entailed reciting what was basically a nursery rhyme?)
-It would be perfectly in character for the twins to set Ron up with a bogus spell.
+It would be perfectly in character for the twins to have set Ron up with a bogus spell.

 Now, Snape is absolutely convinced that he saw Remus in wolf form in that tunnel.
-But in canon — the book, that is, NOT the film — Snape was still unconscious when Remus turned, and Sirius drove him off.
-So there is no certainty that he ever saw Remus in wolf form other than in the tunnel.
-Nor that he ever saw Padfoot, apart from maybe a glimpse in the distance, until Albus had him brought into the hospital wing at the end of GoF.
+But in canon — the book, that is, NOT the film — Snape was still unconscious, or at least had his eyes closed, when Remus actually turned, and Sirius drove Remus off into the torest before Snape woke up.
+So there is no certainty that Snape ever actully saw Remus in wolf form other than whatever he glimpsed in the tunnel back in his 5th year.
+Nor that he ever saw Padfoot, apart from maybe a glimpse of the alleged Grim, in the distance, until Albus had him brought into the hospital wing at the end of GoF.
 I seriously doubt that Snape would have ever gone to Remus’s office in Year 3 to check, and be sure that the wolfsbane potion had him properly neutralized.
 He trusts his own skill as a brewer.
-He would have probably avoided that whole corridor on full moon nights.
+But he still would have probably avoided that whole corridor on full moon nights.

 So, let’s try this again.
-Remus, in wolf form, is barricaded in the shack.
-They’ve been very careful about that.
+Remus, in wolf form, is barricaded inside the shack.
+They’ve been very careful about that this month.
 He isn’t going to get out.
 But he can smell humans in the tunnel, and is kicking up all kinds of a fuss trying to get at them.
 You can probably hear him quite a long way down that tunnel.

 In the tunnel, you have Padfoot, pretending to be Remus, waiting for the glow of Snape’s lumos to spring out of the gloom, snarling, and scare him out a a year’s growth.